pascal-p/PA_PML/pa_pml.md

 ---  ---------  ----------  ------------  ----------  ------------  ----------  ---------
 7    GBM         0.9628018     0.9529358   0.9634664     0.9537914   0.0365336    518.505

+Remark:

-Remark: This model yields good results and ranks at the third place behind Random Forest and Bagging CART models.
+- this model yields good results and ranks at the third place behind Random Forest and Bagging CART models.

 ## Stacking technique

-cf. appendix for all the details.
+Cf. appendix for all the details.

 # Summary